cadop/dhart/docs/C# Documentation/markdown/2_raycast_at_plane.md

 using HumanFactors.Geometry;
 ```

-lines, 1-5 of your code should match Figure 2.2.

 !["NewBehaviourScript Usings"](../assets/walkthroughs/unity/2_raycast_at_plane/add_using_delcarations.png)

-*Figure* **2.2**
+*Figure* **2.2**: *The Using declarations required for this script*

+Lines, 1-6 of your code should match Figure 2.2.

->**Note:** While editing your code, you may notice the colored bar to the left between the line numbers and the code itself.
+>**NOTE:** While editing your code, you may notice the colored bar to the left between the line numbers and the code itself.
 This bar displays the changes you've made to the current document.
 When you make unsaved changes the bar will appear and be colored yellow,  then once you save it will turn green.

 !["Body Of Start"](../assets/walkthroughs/unity/2_raycast_at_plane/body_of_start.png)

-*Figure* **2.3**
+*Figure* **2.3**: *The body of the Start method highlighted*

-With using declartions in place, the rest of our code will be entered in the body of the `Start()` function beginning on line 13.
-This section is highlighted in Figure 2.3.
+With using declartions in place, we'll be writing the rest of our code in the body of the `Start()` function beginning on line 13.
+This section is highlighted in yellow in Figure 2.3.
+Next we will move onto creating a plane in code.

 ### Creating a Plane

-In this section, we will create a plane through code for our ray to intersect with.
-To create a mesh we require two pieces of information:
+To create any mesh we require two arrays:

-1) The (x,y,z) location of every vertex that comprises the mesh as an array of floats.
+1) An array of floats containing the (x,y,z) location of every vertex in the mesh.
-2) The indexes for each triangle or "face" of the mesh as an array of integers.
+2) An array of Integers containing the indexes for each triangle or "face" of the mesh.

+A plane is comprised of four vertices, and two triangles.
 Here are the vertex and index arrays for a 10x10 plane on the xy plane.

 ``` C#
         // Create arrays for the plane's vertices and indices float[] plane_vertices = {